terrapower/armi/README.rst

 Disclaimers
 ***********
-Due to TerraPower goals and priorities, many ARMI modules were developed with the sodium-cooled TWR as the target, and are not necessarily yet optimized for other plants.
-On the other hand, we have attempted to keep the framework general where possible, and many modules are broadly applicable to many reactors.
-We have run parts of ARMI on various SFRs (TWRs, FFTF, Joyo, Phenix), some fast critical assemblies (such as ZPPRs and BFS), molten salt reactors, and some thermal systems.
-Support for the basic needs of thermal reactors (like a good spatial description of pin maps) exists but has not been subject to as much use.
+Due to TerraPower goals and priorities, many ARMI modules were developed with the sodium-cooled fast reactors as a target, and are not necessarily yet optimized for other plants.
+This is a known issue with code organization and we are working on it.
+On the other hand, the framework is sufficiently general that people have modeled other reactor types with ARMI, including thermal reactors.

 ARMI was developed within a rapidly changing R&D environment.
 It evolved accordingly, and naturally carries some legacy.
 We continuously attempt to identify and update problematic parts of the code.
 Users should understand that ARMI is not a polished consumer software product, but rather a powerful and flexible engineering tool.
 It has the potential to accelerate work on many kinds of reactors.
-But in many cases, it will require serious and targeted investment.

-ARMI was largely written by nuclear and mechanical engineers.
-We (as a whole) only really, truly, recognized the value of things like static typing in a complex system like ARMI somewhat recently.

 ARMI has been written to support specific engineering/design tasks.
 As such, polish in the GUIs and output is somewhat lacking.